Businesses are embracing a technology-driven approach to gain a competitive advantage.

 From SWOT to TOWS.
 We are taught SWOT – but a better model is to identify the external risks first.
 TOWS, therefore, is a more powerful way of thinking.
 The global pandemic has created an unprecedented external threat which has made many internal strengths irrelevant.
 Analysts can live purely in the world of numbers running detailed quarterly forecasts.
 However, how do these time-pressured insight teams examine their ever-changing environment to assess the level of change?
 Do they truly understand the DNA of their direct rivals’ business culture?
 How often are they invited to “play skeptic”?
 How are new facts reported to their senior leaders without deference to hierarchy?
 How are salespeople managed if they reject the findings of sales intelligence?
 How often is win-loss analysis deployed?
 How are mistakes identified and corrected?

 4. Timeline analysis (T)

-A market and competitive intelligence company is often contacted when a senior management team has experienced a substantial error of judgement that has cost them dear.
+A market and competitive intelligence company is often contacted when a senior management team has experienced a substantial error of judgment that has cost them dear.
 Multi-million dollar mistakes can often happen as a result of choosing not to make a modest investment in a bespoke secondary monitoring capability.
-This capability should be considered a productivity tool to optimise the efficiencies of the organisation and support internal decision making.
+This capability should be considered a productivity tool to optimize the efficiencies of the organization and support internal decision making.

 A manager who has witnessed one serious mistake will be determined never to allow it to be repeated.
 They experience a light-bulb moment.
 Like an investigative journalist, they will aspire to a level of intelligence in advance of news becoming in the public domain.
 Their goal will be to achieve not only better insight but also strategic foresight.
 They will encourage assumptions to be challenged when appropriate.